CartoDB/training/_posts/2016-05-25-gwf-workshop.md

 cdb.vis.Vis.addInfowindow(map, layer, ['fields']);
 ```

-However, you can create custom infowindows with different tools (`Moustache.js`, HML or `underscore.js`).
-Whatever choice you use, you would need to create a template first and then add the infowindow with the template.
+However, you can create custom infowindows with different tools (`Moustache.js`, HTML or `underscore.js`).
+Whatever choice you make, you would need to create a template first and then add the infowindow with the template.
 Here we will see how to do it using `Moustache.js`.

 [Mustache.js](http://mustache.github.io/) is a `logic-less` logic-template.
 That means that only tags you create templates that are replaced with a value or series of values, it works by expanding tags in a template using values provided in a hash or object.